Forward Networks: History

 Forward Networks was founded by David Erickson, Nikhil Handigol, Brandon Heller, and Peyman Kazemian, who met as Ph.D researchers at Stanford University.
 While operating software-defined networking deployments running OpenFlow at the university, Erickson, Handigol, Heller, and Kazemian built a software platform based on Kazemian's research at Stanford for his electrical engineering dissertation.
 Kazemian's research enabled the use of configuration data and operational state information from devices on a network to create a virtual copy of that network.

 Until November 2016, the company operated in stealth mode and raised $16 million in funding by DFJ, with participation from Andreesen Horowitz.

 In October 2019 the company raised $35 million in Series C funding led by Goldman Sachs, also a customer of the company.

-In January of 2023, following 139% year-over-year growth, Forward Networks announced it closed $50M in Series D funding.
+In January 2023, following 139% year-over-year growth, Forward Networks announced it closed $50M in Series D funding.
 The round was led by MSD Partners with support from new investors, Section 32 and Omega Venture Partners.

 Forward Networks' other customers include PayPal, Ubisoft, and Telstra.